jaeho3690/LG_SMILES_competition-1/README.md

 ```

 ## How to test
 When you run prediction with our model, you should choose whether to predict with a single model or an ensamble model.
-Turn either `--work_type single_test` or `--work_type ensemble_test` flags True.
+Set flag as `--work_type single_test` or `--work_type ensemble_test`.
 ### simgle model test
 single model test requires three flags: `--model load path`, `--model load number`, and `--test file path`
 ```